-WHEREAS, the Saint Paul Planning Commission, based on the evidence presented to its Zoning Committee at the public hearing as substantially reflected in the minutes, made the following findings of fact:

-- The applicant is proposing additions to an existing facility located in the Southport Industrial area in the FF flood fringe district.
-The applicant proposes construction of 8 new tanks, secondary tank containment walls, and rail and train loading and unloading areas with inground containment and pipe rack support structures not elevated on fill to the Regulatory Flood Protection Elevation (RFPE). - 2. §72.74 lists standards for conditional uses in the FF flood fringe district.
-Subsections (a) through (d) are applicable to the proposed project: - (a) Alternative elevation methods other than the use of fill may be utilized to elevate a structure's lowest floor above the regulatory flood protection elevation.
+File #: RES 15-1392, Version: 1 received by its Zoning Committee at the said public hearing, as substantially reflected in the minutes, unanimously approved the conditional use permit requested by the Applicant including three specific conditions, based upon the following findings of fact as set forth in Commission Resolution No. 15-22 and adopted herein by reference: "1.
+The applicant is proposing additions to an existing facility located in the Southport Industrial area in the FF flood fringe district.
+The applicant proposes construction of 8 new tanks, secondary tank containment walls, and rail and train loading and unloading areas with in-ground containment and pipe rack support structures no elevated on fill to the Regulatory Flood Protection Elevation (RFPE).
+2. §72.74 lists standards for conditional uses in the FF flood fringe district.
+Subsections (a) through (d) are applicable to the proposed project: (a) Alternative elevation methods other than the use of fill may be utilized to elevate a structure's lowest floor above the regulatory flood protection elevation.
 These alternative methods may include the use of stilts, pilings, parallel walls or above grade, enclosed areas such as crawl spaces or tuck-under garages.
 The base or floor of an enclosed area shall be considered above grade and not a structure's basement or lowest floor if: 1) the enclosed area is above grade on at least one (1) side of the structure; 2) is designed to internally flood and is constructed with flood-resistant materials; and 3) is used solely for parking of vehicles, building access or storage.
-The above-noted alternative elevation methods are subject to the following additional standards:
+The above-noted alternative elevation methods are subject to the following additional standards: (1) Design and certification.
+The structure's design and as-built condition must be certified by a registered professional engineer or architect as being in compliance with the general design standards of the Minnesota State Building Code and, specifically, that all electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities must be at or above the regulatory flood protection elevation or be designed to prevent floodwater from entering or accumulating within these components during times of flooding.
+(2) Specific standards for above grade, enclosed areas.
+Above grade, fully enclosed areas such as crawl spaces or tuck-under garages must be designed to internally flood and the design plans must stipulate: